reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 Then, we use `flatMapSingle()` to pass each `Message` into our `MessageHandler`.
 Since the handler has a blocking interface (i.e. it doesn't return a `Flowable` or `Single`), we wrap the result with `Single.just()`.
 We subscribe to these `Single`s on a thread pool with the specified number of threads and the specified `threadPoolQueueSize`.

-Finally, we subscribe to this reactive stream with a [simple subscriber](https://github.com/thombergs/code-examples/blob/master/reactive/src/main/java/io/reflectoring/reactive/batch/SimpleSubscriber.java) that initially pulls a number of messages down the stream that equals the number of threads and pulls one more message each time a message has been processed.
+Finally, we subscribe to this reactive stream with a [simple subscriber](https://github.com/thombergs/code-examples/blob/master/reactive/src/main/java/io/reflectoring/reactive/batch/SimpleSubscriber.java) that initially pulls enough messages down the stream so that all worker threads are busy and pulls one more message each time a message has been processed.

 Looks good, doesn't it?
 Spot the error if you want to make a game of it :).